plucafs/clockxie/README.md

 Why?
 -
-While I was debloating Windows I deleted also the app clock.
+While I was debloating Windows I deleted also the clock app.
 I recovered it soon, but in the meantime I tried developing something similar to improve mi skills using Godot and GDScript.

 How it works?
 -